USS Maricopa County: Korean War era

 War in Korea saw her reactivated, and she was recommissioned 14 December 1951.
 LST-938 was based at the Little Creek Naval Amphibious Base, Virginia, and served as a Marine Corps training ship.
 During the next 4½ years she carried out operations from Greenland to the Caribbean area.

 On 1 July 1955 she was named Maricopa County.

 Decommissioning and transfer

 Following an inactivation overhaul at New York she reached Green Cove Springs on 2 December 1955, and decommissioned on 29 February 1956.
 Late in October 1961 Maricopa County was towed to Philadelphia Navy Yard and prepared for a new career.

 Republic of Vietnam service

 Struck from the Navy List on 1 June 1962, she was transferred to the Republic of Vietnam and commissioned in the Republic of Vietnam Navy as RVNS Da Nang (HQ-501) on 12 July 1962.

 Capture by the Democratic Republic of Vietnam

-Captured by the North Vietnamese around the time of the fall of Saigon, on 29 April 1975, the ship was placed in service with the Vietnamese People's Navy and renamed Tran Khanh Du (HQ-501).
+Captured by the North Vietnamese around the time of the fall of Saigon, on 29 April 1975, the ship was placed in service with the Vietnam People's Navy and renamed Tran Khanh Du (HQ-501).
 Vietnam used her to land troops in Cambodia in its war against the Khmer Rouge.

+As of 2017, the Trần Khánh Dư remains in active service with the Vietnam People's Navy.